sukeniklab/CHE600/Class_07-Python_intro/README.md

 print(blist)
 ```

 Notice that ```list.append()``` function changes the value of the list permanently!
-See what happens when you run the block several more times!
+See what happens when you run the cell several more times!

 4. You can create a list variable with all the same values using ```*```: